BrickMMO/hackathon-assets/README.md

 ## Radio

-This hackathon requires students to work with [Humber Radio]() students to develope a radio broadcasting schedule that can be ececuted using a series of AI.
-Machine Learning, and APIs.
+This hackathon requires students to work with [Humber Radio]() students to develope a radio broadcasting schedule that can be executed using a series of AI, Machine Learning, and APIs.

 Make a copy of this Google document and fill out each section: